 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned dog food containing a significant amount of meat.

-Kirkland Signature Nature’s Domain is a grain-free meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Kirkland Signature Nature’s Domain is a grain-free canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Kirkland Signature Nature’s Domain Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Kirkland Dog Food.
 If there are no recalls listed in this section, we have not yet reported any events.

 - Kirkland Dog Food Recall (5/5/2012)